Jack-723/hpc-monte-carlo/docs/eurohpc_proposal.md

 ## 1. Executive Summary

 Monte Carlo (MC) simulations are critical for financial risk analysis, requiring billions of samples to achieve the precision demanded by regulatory frameworks (Basel III) and high-frequency trading.
-Our baseline implementation demonstrates 85% parallel efficiency on 16 CPU cores, but production scenarios require $10^{11}$-$10^{12}$ samples—infeasible on departmental clusters.
+Our baseline implementation demonstrates **69-93% parallel efficiency on 4 CPU cores** (options pricing), but production scenarios require $10^{11}$-$10^{12}$ samples—infeasible on local systems.
 We propose to scale our MPI-based MC engine to **1,024 cores on EuroHPC infrastructure**, targeting:

 1. **Weak scaling validation** to 512 ranks with sustained >70% efficiency
 2. **Production-scale runs** for portfolio risk ($10^{11}$ paths)